Blue KC FAQs

 All Blue KC Commercial and Blue KC ACA/Health Exchange insurance plans will be impacted if an agreement is not reached by June 1, 2026.

-Medicare Advantage products and Healthy Blue are not impacted by this negotiation.
+Medicare Advantage products, Healthy Blue, and Traditional Medicare (including Medicare Supplement Plans) are not impacted by this negotiation.

 Blue Cross Blue Shield plans participate in the Blue Card program, which allows members to receive care outside of their home state.
 If you receive care at NKC Health, your claims may be processed through Blue KC, even if your insurance card lists another state.
 If NKC Health becomes out of network with Blue KC, members of out of area Blue plans may also be impacted.
 We encourage you to contact your insurance carrier at the number on the back of your card.

 Our goal is to resolve the negotiation as soon as possible, without any impact to our patients.
-We hope Blue KC will have the same sense of urgency and will collaborate to resolve the negotiation quickly and fairly.
+We remain committed to working with Blue KC to reach a fair and timely resolution.

 If NKC Health is forced out-of-network, Blue KC members won’t be able to receive in-network care at NKC Health facilities.
 For many patients, this means they will have to pay more out-of-pocket to continue visiting NKC Health.
 In some circumstances, Blue KC won’t cover any services provided at NKC Health (except emergency services).